Grate-Oracle-Lewot/GrateCrystal/README.md

 make jinx - Jynx, Magmar, and Electabuzz.

-make hitmon - Hitmonlee and Hitmonchan, who will face each other, and Hitmontop, who will face itself.
+make hit - Hitmonlee and Hitmonchan, who will face each other, and Hitmontop, who will face itself.

 make nido - Male and female Nidoran, who will face each other, and Sunkern, who will face...
 Tangela.